- First Year Seminar: International Business, Public Policy, & Society

-All courses taken abroad must be pre-approved by the McDonough Undergraduate Program Office to ensure proper credit transfer.
-Students requiring financial assistance should consult with their study abroad advisor in the Office of Global Education.
-The Undergraduate Program Office also offers need-based scholarships, for eligible students who are admitted to the summer abroad programs.
 Descriptions of summer business programs are listed below.
 For other summer, full-year and semester-based programs you may contact the Office of Global Education or visit: http://studyabroad.georgetown.edu.
 Study abroad advice and academic planning are available in both the Office of Global Education and the McDonough Undergraduate Program Office.

 Oxford Summer Program

 Georgetown University’s Summer Program in Comparative Strategic Management at Oxford University’s Trinity College compares business functions in Great Britain, Western Europe, and the United States.
-Through this five-weeks program, participating students enroll in STRT-283: Strategic Management, fulfilling a core requirement for McDonough students and FINC-250: International Finance, fulfilling one of the upper-level business courses for both the International Business and Finance major.
+Through this five-week program, participating students enroll in STRT-283: Strategic Management, fulfilling a core requirement for McDonough students and FINC-250: International Finance, fulfilling one of the upper-level business courses for both the International Business and Finance major.

 Barcelona Summer Program

 The Escuela Superior de Administracion y Direccion de Empresas (ESADE) summer program offers Georgetown business students the rare opportunity to study business ethics and international marketing at one of Europe’s most prestigious business schools.
-This program combines intensive classroom instruction with cultural activities and visits to key organizations that connects theoretical concepts with practical experiences.
+This program combines intensive classroom instruction with cultural activities and visits to key organizations that connect theoretical concepts with practical experiences.
 Students participating in this program take MARK-229: Marketing Across Borders, fulfilling an elective course for marketing and international business majors and STRT-230: Ethical Values of Business fulfilling a core requirement for all business students.

-Hong Kong Summer Program
+Asia Pacific Summer Program